dprint/dprint/docs/editor-extension-development.md

 1. If the `schemaVersion` number is less than the expected, output a message saying they need to update their global `dprint` version.
 2. If the `schemaVersion` number is greater than the expected, output a message saying the editor extension is not compatible and they may need to update their editor extension to the latest version.

-## `dprint stdin-fmt`
+## `dprint editor-fmt`

-This hidden subcommand can be used to format the text provided stdin.
+This hidden subcommand can be used to format the text provided via stdin.

-1. Run specifying the `--file-name` flag (this is the file name only and not the full path):
+1. Run specifying the `--file-path` flag (this should be the full file path):

        ```
-       dprint stdin-fmt --file-name file.ts
+       dprint editor-fmt --file-path file.ts
        ```
 2. Then provide the text to stdin.